martyn82/handbook/docs/_pages/tactics/usability/runtime/undo.md

 top: tactics
 grandparent: tactics-usability
 parent: tactics-usability-runtime
+excerpt: Support the user in error correction by enabling undo of a previously completed task.
 ---

 Support the user in error correction by enabling undo of a previously completed task.